danielpowney/interaction-studio-react-website/README.md

 > Notes:
 * All code in this repository is for educational purposes only

-## Patterns
+## Personalisation

-There are 4 patterns to integrate Interaction Studio campaigns with React components on a website.
+There are 4 patterns for Interaction Studio campaigns to personalise content inside React components on a website.

 1. IS replaces placeholder React component content
 2. IS updates React component state directly